PredixDev/predix-seed/tutorials/USERAUTH.md

 ### Pre-Requisites
 Adding authentication for the Seed requires a running UAA service instance.
 Please refer to this [link]() for information on setting up a UAA instance.
-Once set up, note the URL to be used for the steps below.
+Once the service is set up, note its URL, to be used for the steps below.

+For this tutorial, we are going to make a route within the Seed to be UAA-authenticated.
+We will give the route the name '/secure'.

 ### Steps
 0. Install the Seed and have it running by following the steps in the README.
 1. With the Seed running locally, access the '/secure' route (For example: https://localhost:5000/secure).
-You should see a page that says the site cannot be reached.
-This is because the route has not yet been defined.
+You should see a page that says the site is unavailable ('cannot GET').
+This is because the route has not been defined yet.
 2. Find the 'localConfig.json' file under the 'server' folder.
 From this file locate the 3 configuration variables:
   - clientId
   - uaaURL